cloudposse/docs/content/terraform/best-practices.md

 indent_style = space
 ```

-## Use version pinning on all providers
+## Use miminum version pinning on all providers

-Terraform's providers are constantly influx.
-There are frequent deprecations and refactoring of APIs that can lead to instability.
+Terraform's providers are constantly in flux.
+It is hard to know if the module you write today will work with older versions of the provider APIs, and usually not worth the effort to find out.
+For that reason we want to advertise the minimum version of the provider we have tested with.

-It's pretty common as well for some terraform projects to change very seldom, thus what worked 6 months ago might not work today on the latest
+While it is possible that future versions may introduce breaking changes, our experience has been that this is no longer likely.
+Furthermore, in a library of code such as what Cloud Posse publishes, we cannot test updated providers to find out about problems if we have placed upper limits on versions.
+Therefore for all our modules, we only place lower limits on versions.

-provider.
-For that reason we need to ensure that providers are pinned at the most recently confirmed working version.
+In your root modules, you may want to include upper limits or pin to exact versions to avoid suprises.
+It is a trade-off between stability and ease of staying current you will have to evaluate for your own situation.

 ## Use `locals` to baptize opaque resource IDs